Educorreia932/Four-Corners/README.md

-# Four-Corners
+# Four Corners

-Game made for OctoJam 7 / Finish Your Game Jam
+A game made for OctoJam 7 / Finish Your Game Jam.

+![Preview][images/preview.gif]